 What days will I have the energy to do one more thing?

 Answering ‘yes’ or ‘no’ to starting anything new is rarely as simple as deciding whether you want to do it or not.

 What’s interesting is much of the time we feel overwhelmed in life because we fill our time with too many pressures and not enough pressure releases to counter.

 Stress and anxiety are normal emotions, but when those normal emotions are felt non-stop, the body and the mind begin to break down, making everything we do feel more and more like torture.

 Yes, saying ‘yes’ to starting a yoga practice has familiar ‘one more thing’ feelings.
 But in taking on this particular ‘one more thing’ you are making a choice to reduce the sense of pressure in all of the other things your life consists of.

-If you realized through reading this post that you have far more pressure building activities in your life than pressure reducing, know that you’re not alone; it’s a common imbalance.
-Also, know that Mountain Yoga Sandy stands ready to administer the ‘one more thing’, a regular yoga practice, that can make all of your other things feel less anxiety-ridden and stress full.
+If you realized through reading this post that you have far more pressure-building activities in your life than pressure-reducing, know that you’re not alone; it’s a common imbalance.
+Also, know that Mountain Yoga Sandy stands ready to administer the ‘one more thing’, a regular yoga practice, that can make all of your other things feel less anxiety-ridden and stressful.

 Written by Jade Swayne for Mountain Yoga Sandy, 2020.